Blog

 If a pipe bursts in your home, immediately shut off the main water line to your home.
 Doing this helps prevent excess water use, which will run up your water bill significantly.
 Each plumbing fixture in your home should also have an individual shut-off valve, usually located under the sink or behind the toilet.
 If the burst pipe occurs after this valve, you may be able to shut off the water at the source instead of turning off the water to your entire home.

-Before and After Tips – Before Freezing Weather Strikes
+Before and After Tips โ Before Freezing Weather Strikes

 Don’t wait for a frozen pipe.
 Take action to prevent the problem in the first place.

-Test valves to make sure they turn easily.
+- Learn the Locations of Your Water Shut-off Valves: Test valves to make sure they turn easily.
 If they do not seem to work, call a plumber.

-Wherever you can access water supply lines (including hot water lines) in or under the house, insulate these pipes with slip-on sleeves or foam plumbing insulation.
+- Insulate Exposed Plumbing: Wherever you can access water supply lines (including hot water lines) in or under the house, insulate these pipes with slip-on sleeves or foam plumbing insulation.

-Disconnect all garden hoses, drain the hoses and store for the winter.
+- Disconnect Garden Hoses: Disconnect all garden hoses, drain the hoses and store for the winter.
 Shut off, drain and freeze-proof outdoor faucets.
 Install insulation kits on any standard faucets.

-Look for any outside openings where cold, outdoor air can enter a crawlspace or exterior wall and contact plumbing pipes.
+- Seal Cracks and Crevices Around Your House: Look for any outside openings where cold, outdoor air can enter a crawlspace or exterior wall and contact plumbing pipes.
 Cover these openings with wood or foam board.

 Tips During Freezing Temperatures